-Almost all human activity tend to have some sort of negative impact on our world in one way or another nowadays.
+Almost all human activity tends to have some sort of negative impact in one way or another nowadays.
 I've taken the following steps to try and do less harm and more good:

 -Using well made secondhand equipment (hand tools, power tools, benches, buildings) for my work.
 Following on from that, minimising new purchases of equipment to essentials.

--Using old IT equipment for office work, a 12+ year old PC with open source OS and software, mobile phone from the 2000s.
+-Using old IT equipment for office work, a 12+ year old PC with open source OS and software, secondhand mobile phone.
 Switching these items off when not in use.
 Minimising printing.
-Solar powered card reader for use at shows.
+Solar powered power bank for card reader used at shows.

 -Using locally grown ash timber for handle making, and buying manufactured handles only from reputable sources in the UK.